taneemishere/AI-Chatbot/README.md

 detection, topic classification etc. It is commented out, but definitely the Naive Bayes can also be used.

 ## Fine-tuning
 Still trying to figure out the bugs to fix in this.
+As there is some issues with this.